Broadway Dress Code: What to Wear to a Broadway Show

 This show is a great date night choice, or last-minute snag at TKTS.

 Seating Tip: There isn’t a bad seat in this house.
 I’ve seen this show from both the back of the Orchestra, and in the Premium Orchestra.
+Both views were excellent!
+Friends have told me the Mezzanine is also a solid a choice.

 Run Time: 2 hours and 30 minutes, including one intermission.